-May 28th marked the 10th anniversary of my mom’s passing.
+May 28, 2018 marks the 12th anniversary of my mom’s passing.
 For 86 years, my mother was a force of nature – in the world and in my life.
 We had our ups-and-downs and more than our fair share of tumult.

 And somehow, when all is said and done, it’s her voice that comes to me in my darkest moments – when I need strength and guidance and hope.